How to choose a higher-welfare Christmas ham

 Thankfully, Australian pig farmers are getting mother pigs out of cages.
 In 2010, the industry decided to end the use of cages for all but five days, and that now applies to up to 90% of Australian mother pigs.
 This commitment puts Australia ahead of most other pig-producing countries.

-There’s still more to do.
+But there’s still more to do.
 Even in Australia, pigs could be treated better.
 We’re working to see an end to unnecessary mutilations, more enriched environments, and we ultimately want to get mother pigs out of confinement after birth.